Minneapolis shooting: What we know and don't know

 Why is there little information about the shooting?

-Minneapolis Mayor Betsy Hodges described the lack of information as "frustrating."
+Mayor Betsy Hodges described the lack of information as "frustrating."

-Neither the city nor the Minneapolis Police Department is handling the investigation into the shooting.
+Neither the city nor the police department is handling the investigation into the shooting.

-This is to avoid having the Minneapolis Police "investigate itself in these most sensitive cases, and in so doing, help build community trust in the oversight process," said the mayor in a statement.
+This is to avoid having the Minneapolis police "investigate itself in these most sensitive cases, and in so doing, help build community trust in the oversight process," said the mayor in a statement.

-This decision to have the Minnesota Bureau of Criminal Apprehension (BCA) take over "critical incident" investigations involving Minneapolis police officers was made in 2014, according to the mayor's statement.
+This decision to have the BCA take over "critical incident" investigations involving Minneapolis police officers was made in 2014, according to the mayor's statement.

 "I think it was the right move, but there are trade-offs to this policy.
 Since MPD doesn't manage the investigation itself, the City doesn't have access to -- and thus cannot share -- information about the investigation until it's made public," Hodges said.